 Door Frame Anatomy

 The first step in building a front door is constructing the exterior door frame.
 This begins with an opening using the wall’s framing.
 This is where the door will reside and ends with the header, sill, jambs, and trim.
-The door frame serves to provide support for all the other parts of a door, along with improving home security.
+When it’s time to choose a new entry door, there are many factors to consider.
+For a great place to start the process, check out some of the popular front door styles we love.
+The most important decision is the type of material that you want your door to be made out of.

 Brickmold